 “…Delta-9-THC, delta-8-THC, and cannabinol (CBN) were found to inhibit the growth of Lewis lung adenocarcinoma cells in vitro and in vivo.
 In addition, other tumors have been shown to be sensitive to cannabinoid-induced growth inhibition.”

-A 1995 study published in Life Sciences suggests delta-8’s capacity to decrease nausea with very few side effects in children,
+A 1995 study published in Life Sciences suggests delta-8’s capacity to decrease nausea, with very few side effects, in children,

-“Delta-8-tetrahydrocannabinol…was administered (18 mg/m2 in edible oil, p.o.) to eight children, aged 3–13 years with various hematologic cancers, treated with different antineoplastic drugs for up to 8 months…Vomiting was completely prevented.
+“Delta-8-tetrahydrocannabinol was administered (18 mg/m2 in edible oil, p.o.) to eight children, aged 3–13 years, with various hematologic cancers, treated with different antineoplastic drugs for up to 8 months…Vomiting was completely prevented.
 The side effects observed were negligible.”

 “Delta (8)-THC (0.001 mg/kg) caused increased food consumption and tendency to improve cognitive function, without cannabimimetic side effects.
 Hence, a low dose of THC might be a potential therapeutic agent in the treatment of weight disorders with minimal side effects associated with cannabis use.”

 “Our results provide unique proof that the phytocannabinoids Δ8THC as well as CBD… are antinociceptive and anti-inflammatory in an experimental version of corneal hyperalgesia.”.

-Side Effects of Delta-8
+- Side Effects of Delta-8

-The adverse effects of delta-8-THC as observed by researchers were quite insignificant.
-Especially when contrasted to the usual pharmaceutical alternatives.
+The adverse effects of delta-8-THC, as observed by researchers, were quite insignificant, especially when contrasted with pharmaceutical alternatives.
 There is still a great deal more research that needs to be done.

 Is Delta-8 THC legal?

-“The term ‘hemp’ implies the plant Cannabis sativa L. and any type of part of that plant, consisting of the seeds thereof and all derivatives, removes, cannabinoids, isomers, acids, salts, and salts of isomers, whether expanding or not, with a delta9 tetrahydrocannabinol concentration of not more than 0.3 percent on a completely dry weight basis.”.
+“The term ‘hemp’ implies the plant Cannabis sativa L. and any type of part of that plant, consisting of the seeds thereof and all derivatives, removes, cannabinoids, isomers, acids, salts, and salts of isomers, whether expanding or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a completely dry weight basis.”

-As such it is understandable that as a derivative of hemp containing less than 0.3% THC could or should be considered legal.
+Understandably, a derivative of hemp containing less than 0.3% THC could or should be considered legal.